-The plain text arguments for preemption of state law tort claims against brokers and shippers are clear, and the court should affirm the decision of the District Court.
-It can do so knowing that preemption of tort claims against broker and shippers will not increase the risk to the driving public because there are extensive federal-state partnerships in enforcing safety standards for commercial vehicles.
-It can also do so knowing that there is no simple way for shippers and brokers to determine which carriers and drivers are safe.
-The FMCSA system suggested by the appellants is a long way from perfect, and Congress has mandated disclaimers to reduce the public's reliance on such data.
+The plain text arguments for preemption of state law tort claims against brokers are clear, and the court should affirm the decision of the District Court.
+It can do so knowing that preemption of tort claims against brokers will not increase the risk to the driving public because there are extensive federal-state partnerships in enforcing safety standards for commercial vehicles.
+It can also do so knowing that there is no simple way for brokers to determine which carriers and drivers are safe.
+The FMCSA system suggested by the appellant is a long way from perfect, and Congress has mandated disclaimers to reduce the public's reliance on such data.